Jump to:

 What to do: Call an electrician right away.
 Your circuit breaker will probably need to be replaced.
 You are at increased risk for damaged wiring, appliances, and electrical fires without a properly working circuit breaker.

-Whatever you do, NEVER replace the circuit breaker with one that has a higher voltage rating.
-These breakers can cause the wiring in your home to overheat and could cause a fire.
+Whatever you do, never replace the circuit breaker with one that has a higher voltage rating.
+These breakers can cause the wiring in your home to overheat, which could cause a fire.

 Other Reasons a Circuit Breaker Won’t Reset